Mrs. Kim Childress,

 "I am just one author that she has spoken inspired words to.
 She has carried at her breast countless tales, behind the scenes.
 You can find her name tucked into published works, sometimes in the acknowledgements, other times listed as editor.
 Now I hold a better understanding of the significance of that.
 Kim Childress has championed and polished many a worthy tale to its place upon the shelves of bookstores, but more importantly she champions and polishes worthy stories so that they will impact hearts to affect the future in a positive way.
 I am honored to be able to call her my editor, and more than that my true friend." -Author, Melissa Yeomans

-As I've stated before, I believe God brings people into my life.
-Mentoring young authors and editors has become one of the most fulfilling parts of my job.
+Those who know me understand that I believe God brings people into my life.
 Thank you, all, for your kind words.
 I am honored to have worked with each and every one of you!